 COR® is nationally registered, trademarked and endorsed by the Canadian Federation of Construction Safety Associations (CFCSA) and is delivered through member associations that have a formal memorandum of understanding to grant COR®.
 The SCSA is one of the organizations with jurisdictional authority to grant COR® in Saskatchewan.
-As of this year, there are more than 10,000 active COR® certified companies in Canada.
+There are more than 10,000 active COR® certified companies in Canada.

-A comparable program called SECOR® is available to small employers.
+A comparable program called SECORTM is available to small employers.

-The NHSATM and NCSOTM programs are recognized by the CFCSA and align to training requirements, experience criteria, practical application and written performance measurement standards.
+The NHSATM and NCSO® programs are recognized by the CFCSA and align to training requirements, experience criteria, practical application and written performance measurement standards.